RahulReddyRavipally96/ResumeCraftAI/README.md

    - Upload George’s resume.
    - Click **Generate Resume** to instantly build a tailored resume and cover letter.

-This lets you skip form-filling and directly experience the AI-powered workflow.
+This lets you skip form-filling and directly experience the AI workflow.

 ---
 ### 📦 Tech Stack